shadowfall09/QT-Mob/README.md

 The default parameters are designed to reproduce the main experiment results on the NYC dataset.
 For more detailed parameter settings, refer to utils.py.

-To train TokenMob, simply run the following command:
+To train QT-Mob, simply run the following command:
 ```bash
 python sft_pipeline.py
 ```